Isovaleryl-CoA: Catalysis of isovaleryl-CoA dehydrogenase

 The enzyme, isovaleryl-CoA dehydrogenase (IVD), part of the family of acyl-CoA dehydogenases (ACDs), is activated through the substrate binding of isovaleryl-CoA, within the hydrophobic pocket tailored to accommodate its branched alkyl chain.
 Upon substrate binding, conformational changes position the thioester group for hydride transfer to the flavin adenine dinucleotide (FAD) cofactor.
 This starts the dehydrogenation process, in which two hydrogen atoms are abstracted from the β and γ carbon atoms of isovaleryl-CoA, leading to the formation of a trans-double bond.
 This enzymatic step results in the conversion of isovaleryl-CoA (3-methylbutyryl-CoA) into 3-methylcrotonyl-CoA, marking the third reaction in the leucine degradation pathway in the Mitochondria.

-IVD funcions as part of the electron transport flavoprotein (ETF) system, passing electrons from FADH₂ to ETF, which would then transport those electrons to the electron transport chain.
+IVD funcions as part of the electron transport flavoprotein (ETF) system, passing electrons from FADH_{2} to ETF, which would then transport those electrons to the electron transport chain.
 The electron transport chain establishes a gradient by pushing protons into the inner mitochondrial membrane, contributing to ATP synthesis.
 The conversion of isovaleryl-CoA into 3-methylcrotonyl-CoA is thus not only central to leucine metabolism but also links amino acid catabolism to oxidative phosphorylation.

 Following this transformation, 3-methylcrotonyl-CoA, is carboxylated to form 3-methylglutaconyl-CoA, then is hydrated and cleaved into acetyl-CoA and acetoacetate – two energy rich molecules that enter tricarboxylic acid (TCA) cycle and ketone body production.